 Choosing Where to Give Birth

 There are a selection of options available to you for giving birth in Berlin.
-You can give birth at home (Hausgeburt), in the hospital (Krankenhausgeburt) or in a 'Birthing House' (Geburtshausgeburt).
+You can give birth in the hospital (Krankenhausgeburt), in a 'Birthing House' (Geburtshausgeburt) or at home (Hausgeburt).
 It is useful to think through which option best fits you and your wishes before selecting a midwife, as there are midwives that deal specifically with home births for example and birthing houses are run by their own set of midwives.
-This doesn't mean that you need to choose which specific hospital or which birthing house etc you wish to give birth in straight away.
-I will go in to detail about the specifics of the different types of birth locations in another post soon.
+This doesn't mean that you need to choose which specific hospital or which birthing house etc you wish to give birth in straight away, just be aware of the options.

 You will receive regular pre-natal check-ups during your pregnancy.
 These will initially take place at your gynaecologists / OB/GYN.
 Later in the pregnancy, you can talk with your doctor about your midwife taking over some of the appointments if that's preferable for you.
 You are expected to bring your Mutterpass to all of these check-ups (see the details about what this is above in the post) and it is common for you to receive blood and urine tests for a large portion of the check-ups.
 At some point in your pregnancy, you will likely be handed a list by your doctor asking if you would like additional tests that aren't covered by your health insurance.
 I recommend asking for the list to take away with you so that you can research what they are called in your own language and what is involved so that you can make an informed decision without the pressure of doing so in the doctors waiting room.

 Towards the end of your pregnancy, you will likely receive regular CTG scans.
 These can involve long appointment times, so make sure to bring a book and wear something comfortable.

 Health During Your Pregnancy